puppetlabs/puppet-docs/source/pe/3.7/install_uninstalling.markdown

     $ sudo ./puppet-enterprise-uninstaller -d -p

 Note that if you plan to reinstall any PE component on a node you've run an uninstall on, you may need to run `puppet cert clean <node name>` on the master in order to remove any orphaned certificates from the node.

+### Uninstalling PE from Agent Nodes

+When you install agent nodes using the [agent installation script](./install_agents.html), PE does not include the `puppet-enterprise-uninstaller` script as part of the agent package.
+There are a few additional steps you'll need to take to uninstall PE from agent nodes.

+1. **On your Puppet master**, navigate to the original directory from which you installed PE.
+2. Copy the `puppet-enterprise-uninstaller` and `utilities` scripts to the agent node you're uninstalling PE from.
+3. **On the agent node**, run sudo `./puppet-enterprise-uninstaller`, and follow the prompts.

+> **About Mac OS X and Windows Agent Uninstallation**
+>
+> For instructions on uninstalling PE on nodes running Windows, refer to the [uninstalling section][uninstall_win] of the Windows agent installation instructions.
+>
+> To uninstall PE on a node running Mac OS X, simply access the uninstaller .pkg in the original OS X PE agent package you downloaded, and follow the instructions in the uninstall dialog.
+>
+> **Warning**: When you use the OS X uninstaller, you will completely remove all aspects of the PE agent from that node.

+[uninstall_win]: ./install_windows.html#uninstalling